 How to Become a Content Marketing Strategist

 To become a content marketing strategist, you will need to have a bachelor's degree and a solid foundation in marketing.
 A bachelor's degree in marketing and communication, for example, will help you build key marketing skills and, depending on your area of focus, will teach you how to develop a content marketing strategy.
-However, many people come to the marketing field with degrees in other areas; the most important thing is that your degree program gives you the chance to develop your expertise in writing, critical thinking, problem-solving, and other important soft skills.
+However, many people enter the marketing industry with degrees in other areas.
+The most important thing is that your degree program gives you the chance to develop your expertise in writing, critical thinking, problem-solving, and other important soft skills.

 Many people can obtain their first marketing role with this core skillset; if you can communicate well and demonstrate creativity, that will be enough to help you obtain an entry-level role in the industry.
 You will typically need to build on-the-job experience through several years in marketing generalist roles (such as marketing coordinator or marketing assistant) learning the foundations of content creation, marketing strategy, and campaign management before you're qualified to move into a specialized role like a content marketing strategist.